 and their definitions are agreed upon, it’s time to move forward with your new outsourcing partner.

 If you lack robust performance data, then at some point, the physician group will need to perform an operational assessment.
 This will help them gain a clear understanding of your hospital's current performance across each domain and gather baseline data against which to measure subsequent performance.

 The assessment should include a clear focus on the data sources to be used for each metric and provide an understanding of definitions, documentation responsibilities and techniques, data collection methods, and normalization.

 In some cases, a potential partner may push for an operational assessment before signing a performance-based PSA.
 While this may be entirely appropriate, it's almost always problematic from the hospital's point of view.
 Operational assessments can be time-consuming, delaying the contract start date by months.
 And if the current group isn't aware that its contract is in jeopardy, an assessment may backfire by tipping the hospital's hand.

 In some cases, a pre-contract assessment may be hard to avoid, especially if there's a lot at stake or the issues involved are complex.
-But often, with certain conditions in place, a physician group will sign before the assessment.
+But often, with certain conditions in place, a physician group will sign before

 You can provide reassurance by presenting a well-articulated plan that includes very specific metrics and solid estimates of current performance.
 (Again, specificity is your friend here.)

 Building a risk-free "start-up" period into the contract can also help.
 This provides a reasonable time for the physician group to complete its assessment and address existing issues before performance clauses kick in.

 Above all, listen.
 This should be a collaborative process.
 Some physician groups have a lot of experience with performance-based contracts that can work in your favor.